Interior Architecture Admissions

 *If you miss the deadline or wish to change your major to interior design as an incoming student from high school please call the College of Architecture and Design Student Service Office for late program enrollment availability.

-Students new to the College of Architecture and Design considering a major change or transferring to the University of Tennessee to major in interior design should make an appointment with an advisor at the College of Architecture and Design Student Service Office and Program Chair or Faculty Member to discuss the transfer process and learn about the major.
+Students new to the College of Architecture and Design considering a major change or transferring to the University of Tennessee to major in Interior Architecture should make an appointment with an advisor at the College of Architecture and Design Student Service Office and Program Chair or Faculty Member to discuss the transfer process and learn about the major.
 Your advising session and discussion sessions can be conducted on campus or over the phone.

-Students with one year of college credit may apply to start in the program in the Fall or Summer Terms.
+Students with one year of college credit may apply to start in the program in the Fall or Summer terms.

-Advance Program Standing for Transfer Students
+Advanced Program Standing for Transfer Students

 Teston’s Paper Selected as Best at National Conference